aws-samples/eks-blueprints-for-terraform-workshop/content/030_base/100_addons/010-add-labels.md

 ---
-title: "Label Clusters for Addon Automation"
+title: "Inject Label for Add-on Automation"
 weight: 10
 ---

-In this chapter, you'll label your cluster with metadata that enables GitOps automation of add-on installation and removal.
-These labels are read by Argo CD and GitOps Bridge to determine which add-ons should be deployed to each cluster.
+In this chapter, you'll label your cluster with metadata that enables automation of add-on installation and removal.
+In upcoming chapters, these labels are read by ArgoCD and GitOps Bridge to determine which add-ons should be deployed or removed on each cluster.

 ### 1. Define addons label variables

-The following code defines boolean variables for addons.
-These provide a simple way to control whether addons are installed or removed, which are then stored as labels.
-For example, in the highlighted section below, We've defined a boolean variable enable_ingress_nginx(line 12) in the Terraform locals block.
-When it is set enable_ingress_nginx = true, Nginx Controller will be deployed.
-Setting it to false removes it.
+The following code defines boolean variables for add-ons.

-Variables are broken into aws_addons and oss_addons for easy readability. aws_addons require an IAM role to function (e.g., External Secrets Operator needs access to AWS Secrets Manager). "oss_addons" are open-source tools that don’t need AWS-specific integration.
+Variables are organized into two categories: aws_addons and oss_addons. aws_addons require require AWS-specific integrations, such as IAM roles (e.g., External Secrets Operator needs access to AWS Secrets Manager). "oss_addons" are open-source tools that don’t rely AWS-specific services( Eg Nginx).

 <!-- prettier-ignore-start -->
-:::code{showCopyAction=true showLineNumbers=true language=json highlightLines='12,42'}
+:::code{showCopyAction=true showLineNumbers=true language=json highlightLines='4,12,34,42'}
 cat <<'EOF' >> ~/environment/hub/main.tf

 locals{